sophie-aubert/floodit/ARCHIDEP.md

 >   todolist, you will need to provide these environment variables through
 >   Systemd later.
 >
->   The `export` sample commands provided in the README will only set the
+>   The `export` sample commands provided in the README are only examples and
->   variables in the shell/SSH session where you run them.
-You will need to run
+>   will only set the variables in the shell/SSH session where you run them.
+You
->   them again in each new shell, or add them to your shell's startup
+>   will need to run them again in each new shell.
+To run the application in
->   configuration file (`.bash_profile`) on the server.
+>   production mode, you will need to provide the variables through Systemd.

 ### :books: What sorcery is this?